-The actual restaurant building, that this show is based on is located in Phoenix, Arizona, at 1747 NW Grand Ave.
+The actual restaurant building, on which this show is based, is located in Phoenix, Arizona, at 1747 NW Grand Ave.
 It is currently called Pat's Family Restaurant.
 It was known as "Mel's Diner", from 1976 to 1985.
 Google Earth's ground view still shows the name as "Mel's Diner".

 Tommy was originally played by Alfred Lutter III, (who played the role in the film).
-He was later replaced by Philip McKeon, actress Nancy McKeon's older brother.
-Nancy and Philip Mckeon (I)' acted together on two shows of Alice.
-Nancy McKeon is best known for her humorous role, on The Facts of Life (1979), as Jo Polniaczek.
+He was later replaced by Philip McKeon, Nancy McKeon's older brother.
+Nancy and Philip McKeon acted together in two episodes of this show.
+Nancy is best known for her role of Jo Polniaczek, on The Facts of Life (1979).

-The show may have been loosely based on "Mel's Diner" on NW Grand Ave in Phoenix, Arizona.
+The show may have been loosely based on "Mel's Diner" on 1747 NW Grand Avenue in Phoenix, Arizona.
 However, nothing but the lighted sign with the coffee cup was used.
-Nothing about the set (staged and filmed in Burbank, CA) is even close to the diner's actual interior layout.
-"Pat's Family Diner" was the original name and since then, has been re-named, "Mel's Diner".
+Nothing about the set (staged and filmed in Burbank, California) is even close to the diner's actual interior layout.
+"Pat's Family Diner" was the original name, and since then, has been re-named, "Mel's Diner".

 Vic Tayback and Diane Ladd were the only series regulars that were in the movie.
-Alfred Lutter, who played Tommy in the movie, also appeared in the pilot, but then was replaced by Doug McKeon by the second episode.
-Diane Ladd, who played Flo in the movie, briefly played Belle in the series.
-And Mel was always played by Vic Tayback.
+Alfred Lutter, who played Tommy in the movie, also appeared in the pilot, but then was replaced by Philip McKeon by the second episode.
+Diane Ladd, who played Flo in the movie, briefly played Belle in the series, and Mel was always played by Vic Tayback.

-Phillip McKeon was actually the second person to play Tommy on the show Alice.
-Alfred Lutter, who portrayed Tommy in Alice Doesn't Live Here Anymore, the original film that Alice the tv series was based on, reprised his role for the pilot episode of Alice.
-After that he was quickly replaced by Phillip McKeon.
+Philip McKeon was actually the second person to play Tommy on the show.
+Alfred Lutter, who portrayed Tommy in Alice Doesn't Live Here Anymore (1974), the original film, on which Alice the television series was based, reprised his role for the pilot episode of Alice.
+After that, he was quickly replaced by Philip McKeon.